zdrive/aws-iot-button-php/AWS_Lambda/README.md

 Use these files to create test events that simulate AWS IoT button clicks, so you can try your Lambda function before the button is linked to it.

+### How to Use

-1. Using any text editor, open a JSON file
+1. Open a JSON file with any text editor
   -- (e.g., "TestEventLiveSNsingle.JSON")

 2. Replace "IoTbtnSerialNum" with your AWS IoT button serial number